Last Updated on

-If you are a noob looking to dip your toes into the water and get started with the additive manufacturing process, then you are at the right place.
+If you want to dip your toes into the water and start the additive manufacturing process, then you are at the right place.

 As 3D printing goes mainstream and enters homes around the world, there are bound to be a lot of inquisitive heads popping out of the woodwork.
 That’s cause the tech is still virgin for the casual desktop user.